-- PG.C7.8 Students retrieve their failure by resitting or resubmitting the required element of the assessment (referral or deferral).
-The content and form of the referral/deferral are determined by the Module Leader, approved by the External Examiner and reported to the relevant Board of Examiners.
-The form of assessment for referral may be different from the original assessment task and any previously successful elements (marks or submitted materials) of a module will be carried forward to count toward a referral attempt. - PG.C7.9 A referral opportunity is normally scheduled within the academic year of the first sitting of the assessment.
-Exceptionally, the Board of Examiners may require students to undertake certain modules again, with attendance, as part of a referral / deferral opportunity. - PG.C7.10 The pass mark for the referral attempt is the same as the pass mark for the initial attempt, except where the pass mark for the subsequent attempt is different as a consequence of referral in a new module or module version.
-The maximum module mark achievable from referrals is 50% or the minimum pass mark for the module, whichever is the higher; the maximum module grade achievable is pass. - PG.C7.11 The actual mark achieved is reported to the Board of Examiners.
+- PG.C7.11 A referral opportunity is normally scheduled within the academic year of the first sitting of the assessment.
+An Exceptional Second Referral and Final Referral opportunity is normally scheduled in the subsequent academic year.
+The Board of Examiners may require students to undertake certain modules again, with attendance, as part of a referral / deferral opportunity. - PG.C7.12 The pass mark for the referral attempts is the same as the pass mark for the initial attempt, except where the pass mark for the subsequent attempt is different as a consequence of referral in a new module or module version.
+The maximum module mark achievable from referrals is 50% or the minimum pass mark for the module, whichever is the higher; the maximum module grade achievable is pass. - PG.C7.13 The actual mark achieved is reported to the Board of Examiners.
 The maximum mark used in calculation for the Level Mark is 50% or the minimum pass mark for the module, whichever is the higher.
-If the mark/grade achieved at referral is below that achieved previously then the earlier mark/grade is considered by the Board of Examiners. - PG.C7.12 Wherever possible, the University will provide referral opportunities in modules which are no longer current, but under exceptional circumstances may be unable to guarantee this as a right.
-The Programme Leader must make such special arrangements, in consultation with the External Examiner, as appropriate in cases where it is not practicable for students to be referred in the same module or module component.
+If the mark/grade achieved at referral is below that achieved previously then the earlier mark/grade is considered by the Board of Examiners. - PG.C7.14 Wherever possible, the University will provide referral opportunities in modules which are no longer current, but under exceptional circumstances may be unable to guarantee this as a right.
+The Programme Leader must make such special arrangements, in consultation with the External Examiner, as appropriate in cases where it is not practicable for students to be referred in the same module or module component. - PG.C7.15 Any student who has exhausted the referral opportunities offered by the regulations may be withdrawn from that programme of study if they can no longer achieve their target awardPG.C7.16 Students who have failed the first referral opportunity will be allowed an Exceptional Second Referral on the same module(s), up to 20 credits, provided that 100 credits at that level have been achieved and the module failure(s) are not eligible for compensation.
+Students who have failed the first referral in more than 20 credits will be offered the opportunity to register for a Final Referral.
+Exceptional Second Referrals and Final Referrals will be a final single attempt (therefore there can be no subsequent referral) and marks can be carried forward from previous attempts.
+Final Referrals will require attendance.